AaltoSciComp/scicomp-docs/rse/index.rst

   this program.

-* `Nordic RSE community <https://nordic-rse.org/>`_, currently in the process of being formed (Aalto SciComp is part of this).
+* `Nordic RSE community <https://nordic-rse.org/>`_, currently in the process of being formed (Aalto SciComp and the RSE program is a member).

+* `History of the RSEs concept <https://www.software.ac.uk/blog/2016-08-17-not-so-brief-history-research-software-engineers-0>`__

 * The `UK RSE association <https://rse.ac.uk/>`_ is quite advanced in promoting RSE careers.